zpossesive/PortfolioWebsite/README.md

 - **Modification**: Anyone may modify this code and create their own versions.
 - **Distribution**: Anyone may distribute copies of this code so that others can use it.

-## Prohibitions:
-- **Commercial Use**: No one may use this code for commercial purposes.
-If you want to make money with this code, you must first obtain the author's permission.

-## Conditions:
-- **License and Copyright**: Anyone who uses the code must comply with the license conditions and acknowledge the original author's copyright.

 ## Disclaimer:
 This code is provided without any warranty.
 The author is not responsible for any damages that could result from the use of this code.